-Body building, diet supplements linked to liver damage: studyMay 22nd, 2012 in Health /
+Body building, diet supplements linked to liver damage: studyMay 22, 2012 in Medicine & Health / Health

 (HealthDay) -- Body-building and weight-loss products are the types of dietary supplements most likely to cause liver injury, according to a small new study.